Andrew Van Vranken Raymond: Early life

-Raymond was born in Visscher's Ferry (near Schenectady, New York) on 8 August 1854 he was the son of Rev. Henry A. Raymond, a minister in the Dutch Reformed faith, and Catherine Maria (Miller) Raymond, he attended Troy High School and entered Union College in 1872 as a sophomore.
-He was an earnest student and a talented athlete.
-He played baseball, edited the College Spectator, joined the Union Navy (boating club) and was a member of the Alpha Delta Phi fraternity, graduating in 1875, he then attended New Brunswick Theological Seminary in 1878.
+Raymond was born in Visscher's Ferry (near Schenectady, New York) on 8 August 1854.
+He was the son of Henry A. Raymond, a minister in the Dutch Reformed faith, and Catherine Maria (Miller) Raymond, he attended Troy High School and entered Union College in 1872 as a sophomore.
+He played baseball, edited the College Spectator, joined the Union Navy (boating club) and was a member of the Alpha Delta Phi fraternity, graduating in 1875.
+He then attended New Brunswick Theological Seminary in 1878.and was ordained as a minister in 1878.

-Then on 24 September 1879, he married Margaret Morris Thomas of Middleville, NY, she died June 11, 1907; they had two sons and a daughter, Morris Thomas Raymond, Miriam Hotchkiss Raymond, and Andrew V.V.
-Raymond Jr. He was pastor at the First Reformed church in Paterson, NJ from 1878 to 1881 before accepting a call that same year as pastor of Trinity Reformed Church in Plainfield, NJ from 1881 to 1887.
+On 24 September 1879, he married Margaret Morris Thomas of Middleville, NY, who died June 11, 1907; they had two sons and a daughter.

+He was pastor at the First Reformed church in Paterson, NJ from 1878 to 1881 before accepting a call that same year as pastor of Trinity Reformed Church in Plainfield, NJ from 1881 to 1887.
 It was at this time he left the Dutch reformed faith and became a Presbyterian minister; he accepted a call to the Fourth Presbyterian Church in Albany, New York, and was installed 10 March 1887.